jamesuanhoro/minorbsem/paper.md

 bibliography: inst/REFERENCES.bib
 ---

-minorbsem (**minor B**ayesian **s**tructural **e**quation **m**odels, SEMs)
+The minorbsem (**minor B**ayesian **s**tructural **e**quation **m**odels) R package is a solution to a common issue in structural equation modeling (SEM).
-is an R package that
-allows the user fit SEMs under the assumption that minor factors influence the relation between observed indicators.

 SEMs are hypothesized models that capture the inter-relations between factors (latent variables) and the relations between these factors and observed items.
-SEMs are rarely ever able to reject the null hypothesis that there is no misspecification in the hypothesized model.
-One explanation for this problem is that covariance structures are influenced by major factors which we can hypothesize about and minor factors which we cannot predict a-priori, e.g. @maccallum_representing_1991.
+However, covariance structures in SEM are may be influenced by minor factors, which we cannot predict a priori [@maccallum_representing_1991].
-The presence of these minor factors explains why SEMs are rarely able to reject the null hypothesis of no model misspecification.

-minorbsem is an implementation of SEMs that accounts for the influence of minor factors, following the approach in @uanhoro_modeling_2023.
-Briefly, minorbsem accounts for the influence of minor factors by estimating all residual covariances between the observed items.
-These residual covariances are estimated with priors that shrink the residual covariances towards zero -- minorbsem implements a variety of shrinkage options.
+This can result in SEMs being unable to reject the null hypothesis of no model misspecification.
+To address this issue, minorbsem estimates all residual covariances between observed items to account for the influence of minor factors [@uanhoro_modeling_2023]. minorbsem implements a variety of shrinkage options to estimate these residual covariances.
-Additionally, the model returns the magnitude of the influence of minor factors.
+Additionally, the minorbsem returns the magnitude of the influence of minor factors.
-Practically, by estimating the influence of minor factors simultaneously with major factors, the parameters of interest (related to major factors) in the SEM will reflect the uncertainty due to the influence of minor factors.
+By estimating both minor and major factors simultaneously, minorbsem provides a more accurate reflection of the uncertainty due to the influence of minor factors on the parameters of interest in SEMs.

-minorbsem also fits random-effects meta-analytic confirmatory factor analysis models (CFAs) that capture the influence of minor factors following the approach in @uanhoro_hierarchical_2022.

 ## Available models and supported data types

+minorbsem also fits random-effects meta-analytic confirmatory factor analysis (CFA) models that capture the influence of minor factors [@uanhoro_hierarchical_2022].

-minorbsem only fits a limited number of model configurations:
+However, minorbsem has some limitations, such as assuming multivariate normal data and fitting a limited number of model configurations:

 - CFA, allowing cross-loadings (which may be automatically estimated), correlated errors terms, and fully oblique or orthogonal factors